PhD in Christianity

 The first field examination is designed to test mastery of survey knowledge over the whole field from the 3rd century to the Early Modern Era (but see note 3 below).

-2. All examinations shall be read by at least two members of the faculty.
+2. All examinations shall be read by at least two faculty members.

-3. The interests of the student will be consulted in determining the focus of these exams.
-Two of the three shall normally be concerned with a survey of Christian History across periods and regions (specifically (a) Patristic/Byzantine, (b) Latin Medieval, (c) Early Modern European).
-With the consent of the advisor, a student will also select one of these periods to form the sole subject of the third two-hour segment of the exam, reflecting a more specific topic within the ‘ primary focus area’ of each candidate.
+3. The interests of the student will be taken into account in determining the focus of these exams.
+Two of the three will normally involve a survey of Christian History across periods and regions (specifically Patristic/Byzantine, Latin Medieval, and Early Modern European).
+With the consent of their advisor, a student will also select one of these periods to form the sole subject of the third two-hour segment of the exam, reflecting an emerging area of specialization.

-4. When all segments of the exam have been completed, an oral exam relating to the content of the written papers shall be scheduled to take place not later than the end of the semester in which the exam was written.
-The oral exam shall be conducted by the faculty readers of the written papers and shall last approximately one hour.
-Its focus will be to consider the overall grasp of the field demonstrated in the written papers, and to explore areas that could be profitably developed.
-If the written and oral presentations are deemed acceptable by the examiners, the candidate will be awarded a PASS.
-If significant weaknesses emerge the candidate may be asked to supplement those parts of the Field examination.
+4. When all segments of the exam have been completed, an oral exam relating to the content of the written papers will be scheduled to take place no later than the end of the semester in which the exam was written.
+The oral exam will be conducted by the faculty readers of the written papers and will last approximately one hour.
+Its focus will be to consider the overall grasp of the field demonstrated in the written papers, and to explore areas that could be further developed.
+If the written and oral presentations are deemed acceptable by the examiners, the candidate will be awarded a pass.
+If significant weaknesses emerge the candidate may be asked to supplement those parts of the first field examination.

 The Second Field Examination

-1. The Second Field Exam will entirely be concerned with the ‘primary focus area’ of the student's chosen concentration, and might best be designed to cover the general area of specialization within which the student proposes to write a dissertation.
+1. The second field examination will focus on the ‘primary focus area’ of the student's chosen concentration and might best be designed to cover the general area of specialization within which the student proposes to write a dissertation.

-2. The scope and subject matter of this examination must be arranged between the student and his or her advisor.
-It should be narrowly enough defined so that the student may be held responsible not only for accepted general knowledge, but also for questions regarding the present state of research and discussion in the field.
-Work undertaken in the second field exam will have a relevance directed towards the dissertation, though will not form part of it.
+2. The scope and subject matter of this examination must be arranged between the student and their advisor.
+It should be defined narrowly enough so that the student may be held responsible not only for accepted general knowledge, but also for questions regarding the present state of research and discussion in the field.
+Work undertaken in the second field exam will be directly relevant to the dissertation, though will not form part of it.

-3. The examination shall take the form either of a three-hour written exam, or a research paper on a topic specified by the advisor, to be followed (within the same week in this case) by a one-hour oral exam conducted by the reader of the written paper.
-If the examination takes the form of a written paper it ought to be completed within a period of no more than six weeks from the approval of the topic.
+3. The examination will take the form either of a three-hour written exam, or a research paper on a topic specified by the advisor, to be followed (within the same week in this case) by a one-hour oral exam conducted by the reader of the written paper.
+If the examination takes the form of a written paper, it ought to be completed within a period of no more than six weeks from the approval of the topic.
 If both exam/paper and oral presentation are deemed acceptable by the examiner, the student will be credited with a pass.
-If significant weaknesses emerge, the student may be asked to rewrite, or add to those parts of the exam.
+If significant weaknesses emerge, the student may be asked to rewrite their paper, or supplement those parts of the second field examination